Kellertsn/tea-website/README.md

 # Demo

-This is a billingual tea website with multi-function.
+This is a bilingual tea website with multi-function.